Tamupiwa/memrest/README.md

 ## Usage

 To start using the base API, create a new django superuser, create an organization, create a organization membership to assign the user to the organization, add the user to the permission groups depending on the role selected when creating the users organization membership.
 Create a virtual envrionment, install the requirements in the environment, create an Auth0 tenant follow the quickstart integration guide https://www.agiliq.com/blog/2020/05/implementing-auth0-authentication-in-drf-apis/, Run the API using locally.
 ```
 from django.contrib.auth import Group
 from api.models import User
-group = Groups.objects.get(name='admin')
+group = Groups.objects.get(name='<ROLE_OF_CREATED_USERS_MEMBERSHIP>')
-user = User.objects.get(email='<YOUR_CREATED_USERS_EMAIL')
+user = User.objects.get(email='<YOUR_CREATED_USERS_EMAIL>')
 user.groups.add(group)
 python3 manage.py runserver
 ```